Stress is the result of how we respond to stressful situations or challenges.

 -

-Social Withdrawal: Stress can cause social withdrawal,
+Social Withdrawal: Stress can cause social withdrawal, which is

 -

-Procrastination: Feelings of overwhelm or worry can cause
+Procrastination: Feelings of overwhelm or worry can cause people to

-avoidance behavior brought on by stress.
+behavior brought on by stress.

 -

-Restlessness or Agitation: Elevated stress levels may be
+Restlessness or Agitation: Elevated stress levels may be followed

-The first step to properly managing stress and promoting general
+The first step to properly managing stress and promoting general well-being is

 A research was conducted (1993) in which aimed to evaluate the

-psychophysiological stress-relieving effects of deep abdominal breathing
+psychophysiological stress-relieving effects of deep abdominal breathing and

-condition, while controlling for hypnotizability.
-These findings
+while controlling for hypnotizability.
+These findings suggested decreased

 Effective Coping Mechanisms for Stress